 Ms Rachel Atkinson

-As an Aboriginal, Yorta Yorta woman, I have dedicated my whole working life to improving the lives of my people.
-I have extensive lived- experience in working in rural, remote and urban Aboriginal and Torres Strait Islander communities.
-I have a strong commitment to self –determination and supporting the empowerment of Aboriginal and Torres Strait Islander people nationally.
+As an Aboriginal, Yorta Yorta woman, Rachel Atkinson has dedicated her whole working life to improving the lives of her people.
+She has extensive lived experience working in rural, remote and urban Aboriginal and Torres Strait Islander communities and is determined to support the empowerment of Aboriginal and Torres Strait Islander people nationally.

-I have over 20 years’ experience as a CEO of non-government Aboriginal and Torres Strait Islander organisations, including my current position as CEO of the Palm Island Community Company.
-I have presented at numerous local, interstate and international conferences and forums on topics including the over-representation of Indigenous children in the child protection system.
-As a current member of the SNAICC National Executive, I have been pivotal in highlighting issues for Aboriginal and Torres Strait Islander families through media and parliamentary representation.
+Rachel has over 20 years’ experience as a CEO of non-government Aboriginal and Torres Strait Islander organisations, including her current position as CEO of the Palm Island Community Company.
+She has presented at numerous local, interstate and international conferences and forums on topics including the over-representation of Indigenous Australian children in the child protection system.
+As a current member of the SNAICC National Executive, Rachel has also been pivotal in highlighting issues for Aboriginal and Torres Strait Islander families through media and parliamentary representation.

-I am currently the Chair of the Queensland Aboriginal and Torres Strait Islander Child Protection Peak and Co-Chair of Family Matters Queensland and was previously a representative of the Aboriginal and Torres Strait Islander Child Protection Reform Committee.
-I have also been a past President of the Queensland Aboriginal and Islander Health Council and former chair of the Partnership for Queensland Aboriginal and Torres Strait Islander Child Protection Peak.
+In addition to her role as Chair of QATSICPP, Rachel is also the Co-Chair of Family Matters Queensland and was previously a representative of the Aboriginal and Torres Strait Islander Child Protection Reform Committee.
+She has also been a past President of the Queensland Aboriginal and Islander Health Council and former chair of the Partnership for Queensland Aboriginal and Torres Strait Islander Child Protection Peak.

 Mr Lane Brookes